nLab

 Idea

-In type theory, β-reduction is a process of “computation”, which generally replaces more complicated terms with simpler ones.
-It was originally identified in the lambda-calculus, where it contrasts with α-equivalence and η-expansion; this is the version described below for function types.
-The analogous reduction for inductive types may also be known as ι-reduction.
+In type theory, β\beta-reduction is a conversion rule of “computation”, which generally replaces more complicated terms with simpler ones.
+It was originally identified in the lambda-calculus, where it contrasts with α\alpha-equivalence and η\eta-expansion; this is the version described below for function types.
+The analogous reduction for inductive types may also be known as ι\iota-reduction.

 “Definition”

-In its most general form, β-reduction consists of rules which specify, for any given type T, if we apply an “eliminator” for T to the result of a “constructor” for T, how to “evaluate” the result.
+In its most general form, β\beta-reduction consists of rules which specify, for any given type TT, if we apply an “eliminator” for TT to the result of a “constructor” for TT, how to “evaluate” the result.
 We write

 s βts \to_\beta t